-The very thought that you might one day lose all your memories is frightening, and it’s no wonder so many people fear dementia.
-Some forgetfulness is common in the old age, but dementia is more than that: it’s a loss of memory, judgment, as well as language, and the condition worsens over time.
-While it’s not yet certain what exactly causes dementia, people tend to overlook early signs and notice that something’s wrong only later.
+The very thought that you might one day lose all your memories to dementia is frightening, and it’s no wonder so many people fear it, but what are the Early Signs Of Dementia?
+Some forgetfulness is common in the old age, but dementia is more than that: it’s a loss of memory, judgement, as well as language, and the condition worsens over time.
+While it’s not yet certain what exactly causes dementia, people tend to overlook early signs of dementia and notice that something’s wrong only later.

 SHORT-TERM MEMORY LOSS